joselbr2099/mcompiler/README.md

 ### NOTE

-this plugin is made for Temux based IDE (t-ide) https://github.com/Odyssey2247/t-ide but can be using without t-ide with the correct settings
+this plugin is made for Tmux based IDE (t-ide) https://github.com/Odyssey2247/t-ide but can be using without t-ide with the correct settings

 ### INSTALL